TeamVee/android_.repo_local_manifests/README.md

     . build/envsetup.sh

+To build for L5:

+    brunch m4

+To build for L7:

+    brunch u0

-To build for v1:
+To build for L1 II:

     brunch v1

-To build for vee3:
+To build for L3 II:

     brunch vee3

-To build for vee7 (Testing...):
+To build for L7 II (Testing...):

     brunch vee7